 You may also like: How to Find more Local Scholarships

-3. Sign-up for scholarship search websites – such as Fastweb.com, Scholarships360.org, and StudentScholarshipSearch.com.
+3. Sign-up for scholarship search websites – such as Fastweb.com and SMScholarships.com.
 Make sure you fill out all profiles completely, as this will provides students with more scholarship matches.
 If a student is unsure of a college major, check each box next to a major that they might consider.
 This will also bring in more scholarship matches.

 Find more scholarship matching websites in this post.